UE Local 667, whose members work at Pittsburgh’s East End Co-op grocery store, ratified a new three-year agreement on March 7.

 To accomplish this, the bargaining committee presented to store management a detailed list of both immediately actionable and long-term changes at the bargaining table.
 These recommendations included adjustments to make the store a more welcoming community hub, expand the store’s food and education outreach programs, repurpose food in creative ways to increase sustainability, and grant employees the autonomy to inspire seasonal and local offerings that excite customers.

 “We intend to be even more active participants in our evolving vision of the store.
 We love this place and want it to be even better.
-Our voice at the table is paramount to that,” stated Geist.
+Our voice at the table is paramount to that,” said Geist.

 While the local made serious gains, it did not accomplish all of its goals.
 Following the example set by UE Locals 506 and 618 in their bargaining with Wabtec last summer, the local attempted to win the right to strike mid-contract as part of bargaining.
 Despite maintaining its position until the last day of negotiations, the local was ultimately unable to secure changes to the agreement’s “no strike” clause.